electric-eloquence/feplet/ABOUT.md

 data.
 Rather, they are _collections_ of immutable data.
 Purely functional languages provide syntax and optimizations that enable additions to data structures in a purely functional, as well as readable and performant, manner.
-With JavaScript Feplet, we must make do with data structures providing just
-that: structure to data.
+With JavaScript Feplet, we'll make do with data structures providing just that: structure to data.

 ### Where does the name come from?